geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-27/meeting-transcript.md

 It would just capture everything in a kernel, and then the inputs to that kernel are either other kernels or buffers.
 And I think I can do that in the same way linearize works.
 So something to start experimenting with.
-I think I'll work on that for the rest of the week or...
+I think I'll work on that for the rest of the week or..
 I have that, or I can start working on the DSP stuff.

 **Chenyu** [[00:03:49](https://www.youtube.com/watch?v=IEel2egz8pc&t=229)]